 Can I partially close an open position?

 Yes, individual positions can be partially closed.
 When closing a position, simply lower the quantity to the desired amount to partially close it.
 You can also partially close a position by placing a trade in the opposite direction and setting the quantity for the amount you would like to partially close by.
-Please note that by doing this, it will close the specific amount in FIFO order.
+Please note that the Hedging option must be disabled, and by doing this, it will close the specific amount in FIFO order.

 Can positions be aggregated?